-The needs of our network are changing, and our flexibility tools will need to evolve with this change.
-This evolution is critical to ensure we continue to operate a network efficiently and safely.
+The needs of our network are changing, and our flexibility tools must evolve accordingly.
+This evolution is crucial to maintaining the efficient and safe operation of our network.

-We currently have limited ways to influence our Low Voltage network where our CER are connected.
-We do have Flexibility Services using CERs, however these are currently aggregated into larger volumes with the aim to influence power flows in the higher network voltages.
-Increasing Low Carbon Technologies (LCTs) at domestic level will require us to use Flexibility Services in our low voltage network.
+We currently have limited ways to manage our Low Voltage network where our CERs are connected.
+Although we use Flexibility Services with CERs, these are typically aggregated into larger volumes to influence power flows in the higher voltage network.
+As Low Carbon Technologies (LCTs) increase at the domestic level, we will need to use Flexibility Services in our low voltage network.

-The majority of our tools require us to make decisions in longer-term timescales.
-For example, our Access Products can be very dynamic in terms of when access to the network is possible, but the requirements are defined at the point of Connection Offer.
-Similarly, our Flexibility Services are procured seasons ahead or longer, with exact days of requirements confirmed in shorter timescales.
-We will need to complement our existing approaches with some shorter-term within day activity.
+Most of our tools require long-term decision-making.
+For instance, our Access Products can be dynamic regarding when access to the network is possible, but the requirements are set at the point of the Connection Offer.
+Similarly, our Flexibility Services are procured seasons or longer in advance, with specific days of requirements confirmed closer to the time.
+We will need to supplement our current methods with more short-term, within-day activities.